 For AThEME, Bilingualism Matters works in partnership with De Taalstudio, a small-medium enterprise based in the Netherlands, whose consultancy work focusses multilingualism.
 De Taalstudio has extensive experience in disseminating information about multilingualism to different sectors of society.

 The WP6 dissemination team supports the AThEME consortium as well as individual AThEME researchers in reaching dissemination goals.
 Researchers receive support with identifying the most feasible and effective dissemination plans.
 The dissemination team connects experiences and ideas that are common and can count on widespread support from the AThEME network as a whole.

-Download the AThEME flyer here.
+Download the first AThEME flyer here.

 The Bilingualism Matters branch in the United Kingdom is a Centre at the University of Edinburgh, founded by Prof. Antonella Sorace.
 They study bilingualism and language learning, and communicate what they know to enable people to make informed decisions based on scientific evidence.

 The Bilingualism Matters branch in Italy is based at the University of Trento under the name Bilinguismo Conta.
 Their aim is to provide general information and advice about bilingualism to the general public, including requests for advice from individual families.

 The Bilingualism Matters branch in Germany is a Centre called Zentrum für Mehrsprachigkeit and is based in Konstanz.
 The Centre targets being a central junction and network at the University of Konstanz as well as the city of Konstanz and beyond.

 The Bilingualism Matters branch in Croatia is based at the University of Rijeka.
 Their aim is to disseminate accurate and scientifically founded information about bilingualism, to offer expert advice on bilingualism, to raise awareness of the importance and benefits of bilingualism and to promote bilingualism in society.